iamnoland/edgetx-lua-scripts-color/README.md

 ![ELRS Finder on a Radiomaster TX16S MKIII](screenshots/tx16s-live.png)

 **Credit:** Adapted from [ELRS_Finder.lua](https://github.com/iamsunilchahal/edgetx-lua-scripts-bw/blob/main/SCRIPTS/TOOLS/ELRS_Finder.lua) by [Sunil Chahal](https://github.com/iamsunilchahal) (MIT).
-The finder logic is unchanged — only the display layout was redesigned for color screens.
+The finder logic is unchanged, only the display layout was redesigned for color screens.

 ## 📥 Installation for All Scripts